| I don't think that this section needs a justification.

 a Battenberg Cake.
 The more idealised the glazed colour surface, the better

+for me.
 The eager pushiness of the Monument in the Park commemorating

 an event best left forgotten, was much treasured.
 Also the depiction of